 Boulevard Recording, located on Sunset Boulevard near studios like Capitol and United Recording, is perhaps the only classic Hollywood recording studio of this type that is still open today.
 The studio was created as Continental Recorders around 1966, and was initially frequented mostly by psychedelic rock bands such as Quicksilver Messenger Service and Moby Grape, but also by pop acts like the Lettermen.
 Around the turn of the decade it was bought by Seymour Heller, manager of pianist, singer and actor Liberace, and subsequently used mostly for in-house productions for AVI Records, a company Heller ran in partnership with Ray Harris and Ed Cobb, writer of classic songs like ‘Tainted Love’.

 Renamed Producer’s Workshop, the studio went on to create musical history in the ’70s.
 Ringo Starr produced his first two solo records here, featuring guest artists like Elton John, Harry Nilsson and all other former Beatles.
 Other clients of this era include Carly Simon, Billy Preston, Art Garfunkel, Alice Cooper, Fleetwood Mac — who mixed Rumours here — and Ray Charles.
-However, the heritage of the rooms was largely defined by two other groups: Steely Dan did most of the basic tracking for Aja and Gaucho at Producer’s Workshop, and in 1979, Bob Ezrin brought in British psychedelic rock giants Pink Floyd, who completed and mixed The Wall here.
+However, the heritage of the rooms was largely defined by two other groups: Steely Dan did most of the basic tracking for Aja at Producer’s Workshop, and in 1979, Bob Ezrin brought in British psychedelic rock giants Pink Floyd, who completed and mixed The Wall here.
 Ezrin is still enthusiastic about the facility, which to him is “acoustically perfect“ and “one of the greatest recording rooms ever built“.

 The Producer’s Workshop era lasted until the mid ’80s, and after a short phase where the studio was privately owned and used, it was bought by Brett Gurewitz, Bad Religion guitarist and Epitaph Records label owner.
 The studio was renamed Westbeach, and during this phase, which lasted until Westbeach’s closure around 2008, a large number of seminal pop punk records were produced on the premises, mostly by groups from the Epitaph roster: Bad Religion of course, but also Rancid, Offspring, Blink 182, NOFX and many others worked at the studio.
 Mazzy Star’s ‘Fade Into You’ was also recorded here.
 For many years the building also hosted Doug Sax’s Mastering Lab, but today, this part of the complex is occupied by the Museum Of Death.